Cody Elementary School serves 309 students in grades Prekindergarten-5.

-Cody Elementary School's student population of 297 students has declined by 6% over five school years.
+Cody Elementary School's student population of 309 students has stayed relatively flat over five school years.

 Total Classroom Teachers